 For those people getting divorced In Oklahoma, you typically have to make an appearance at a parenting plan conference to go over information regarding custody and visitation among other things relating to your finances and property.
 During the divorce proceedings, you and your spouse could come to a temporary agreement as to parenting which could be memorialized in an order.

-- Child Support, Alimony
+- Child Support, Alimony.

 The non-custodial parent has to pay for child support based on their income.
 Notably, the non-custodial parent could also be responsible for a portion of the health insurance, medical expenses and other costs pertaining to the child.
 Alimony, on the other hand, is money that you pay to the other spouse for support, or vice versa.
 The court takes a number of things into account for alimony, including your and your spouse’s income, length of marriage, standard of living and needs.
 Unlike with child support, a court is not required to order alimony.

-Tulsa Oklahoma Divorce Attorney
+Tulsa Oklahoma Divorce Attorney Near You.

 Getting divorced In Oklahoma can go a couple of different ways.
 Your divorce could be a relatively straightforward process in which you and your spouse have no contested issues.
-However, it could become somewhat ugly if drama ensues over things like the division of assets, alimony and child custody.
+However, it could become somewhat ugly.
+This includes drama over things like the division of assets, alimony and child custody.
 Kania Law Office has extensive experience helping clients with divorce and other family law matters.
 Our knowledgeable and compassionate attorneys can advise you, drafts agreements that fit your needs, file the appropriate paperwork with the court, and attend hearings or other mediations as required to get you to the finish line.
 To get the process started, reach out today to Kania Law Office at (918) 743-2233 or contact us online for a free consultation.